TinyCrayon/TinyCrayon-iOS-SDK/README.md

 * Objective-C support: All of our public API is Objective-C compatible.

 ## Installation

+### Prerequisites
+* Xcode 8.0 or later.
+* A physical iOS device.
+* Recommended: [installation of CocoaPods](http://guides.cocoapods.org/using/getting-started) to simplify dependency management

 ### Streamlined, using CocoaPods
 TinyCrayon SDK is available via CocoaPods.
 If you're new to CocoaPods, this [Getting Started Guide](https://guides.cocoapods.org/using/getting-started.html) will help you.
 CocoaPods is the preferred and simplest way to use the TinyCrayon SDK.